bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   the table visually, using dashes, equal signs and vertical bars for expressing horizontal lines, double horizontal lines, and table cells.

++ devicesize:600 12

+  This property expresses the width and height of the device in pt.
+It is currently used to by the "ink" bundle set the initial size of the device.